-With construction in Future World, many fans are questioning whether they should skip Epcot on their 2021 vacations to Walt Disney World.
-In this post, we’ll cover what’s happening, when projects will be completed, and how they’ll impact your experience on upcoming visits.
-(Updated January 2, 2021.)
+With Epcot’s central spine behind construction walls and an overhaul that won’t be finished until 2023, many fans are questioning whether they should skip Epcot on their 2022 Walt Disney World vacations.
+This post covers what’s happening, when projects will be completed, and how they’ll impact your experience on upcoming visits.
+(Updated January 2, 2022.)

 Both of these other park reimaginings significantly impacted guests, albeit in markedly different ways.
-Epcot’s overhaul will likewise no doubt weigh on the park experience for the next several years.
+Epcot’s overhaul will likewise no doubt weigh on the park experience for the next couple of years.
 The question thus becomes, should you skip Epcot?
-As with so many things, the answer is “it depends.”
-In this case, upon your priorities at the park…

 At Disney’s Hollywood Studios, several attractions closed in order for construction to occur, including flagship and opening day experiences that defined the park, along with other less-popular offerings.
 There were fewer attractions to experience, but the construction at DHS didn’t significantly impact the atmosphere.
 Most construction occurred within buildings or out of the way, with walls up at dead-ends but not in main thoroughfares or places creating visual blight.